 Your Tomato Seeds Are Too Old

-One common reason for a lack of germination is that the seeds you are using are too old.
-In that case, the germination rate may be low, or even zero.
+One common reason for a lack of germination is that the seeds you planted are too old.
+In that case, the germination rate may be low – or even zero.

 Tomato seeds tend to last about 3 years, and germination rates will naturally decrease with each passing year.
 For more information, check out my article on how long seeds last.